e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ## Changelog

+#### 1.6.0 - 20241028

+-   Added the _Boolean_ menu item type.
+This type defines a single menu item based on a boolean attribute.

 #### 1.5.1 - 20241026

 -   Fixed key assignment for main menu items, fixing a React error on missing keys.